Taiwan independence movement: Support for independence

-The Taiwan Independence Party won a single seat in the Legislative Yuan in the 1998 legislative election.
-The Taiwan Solidarity Union was formed in 2001, and is also supportive of independence.
+The Taiwan Independence Party (TAIP) won a single seat in the Legislative Yuan in the 1998 legislative election.
+The Taiwan Solidarity Union (TSU) was formed in 2001, and is also supportive of independence.
 Though it gained more legislative support than TAIP in elections, the TSU's legislative representation has dropped over time.
 In 2018, political parties and organizations demanding a referendum on Taiwan's independence formed an alliance to further their objective.
 The Formosa Alliance was established on 7 April 2018, prompted by a sense of crisis in the face of growing pressure from China for unification.
-The alliance wanted to hold a referendum on Taiwan's independence in April 2019, and change the island's name from the “Republic of China” to “Taiwan,” and apply for membership in the United Nations.
+The alliance wanted to hold a referendum on Taiwan's independence in April 2019, and change the island's name from the "Republic of China" to "Taiwan," and apply for membership in the United Nations.
 In August 2019, another party supportive of independence, the Taiwan Action Party Alliance was founded.